alexandreiabattles/content-ops-starter/content/pages/home.md

             flexDirection: row
             justifyContent: center
       - type: FeaturedItem
-        title: "“Great people like Ptolemy Philadelphus II, who decided to expand the library of Alexandreia, Dinocrates who changed the urban-civil design of Alexandreia, Crates of\_Olynthus, who designed the hydraulic system and water supply in Alexandreia, Marcus Antyllus, just me who now decided to give a space electronic for battles, and a website for my dearest mother Kleopatra Thea Neotera.”"
+        title: "“Great people like Ptolemy Philadelphus II, who decided to expand the library of Alexandreia, Dinocrates who changed the urban-civil design of Alexandreia, Crates of\_Olynthus, who designed the hydraulic system and water supply in Alexandreia, Marcus Antyllus, just me who now decided to give a space electronic by scripts for battles, and a website for my dearest mother Kleopatra Thea Neotera.”"
         tagline: ''
         subtitle: 'Marcus Gens Antonia, Antyllus ¨Little Antonius¨'
         text: ''